aws-samples/aws-secure-environment-accelerator/README.md

 ## Other Notes

 - Do not mess with _any_ buckets in the master account
-- While likely protected, do not mess with cdk, CFN, or PBMMAccel- buckets in _any_ subaccounts
+- While likely protected, do not mess with cdk, CFN, or PBMMAccel- buckets in _any_ sub-accounts
-- Log group deletion is prevented for security purposes - Users of the Accelerator will need to ensure they set CFN stack Log group retention type to RETAIN, or stack deletes will fail when attempting to delete a stack
+- Log group deletion is prevented for security purposes - Users of the Accelerator environment will need to ensure they set CFN stack Log group retention type to RETAIN, or stack deletes will fail when attempting to delete a stack and your users will complain.

 ## Known limitations/purposeful exclusions: